deadlysyn/blog/_posts/2018-01-08-idea-to-app-pt1.md

 ---
 # Introduction

 Happy New Year!
-2018 is here, and for the first blog post of the new year I wanted to start by documenting the creative process and **one possible** technology stack I am currently enjoying ([Node.js](https://nodejs.org), [Express](https://expressjs.com), [React](https://reactjs.org)) behind turning an idea into an app.
-Since we need to cover a lot of ground to get from start to finish, this is going to be my first multi-part series...  it should allow better focus in each post, and make each the final result easier to navigate.
+2018 is here, and for the first blog post of the new year I wanted to start by exploring the creative process and **one possible** technology stack ([Node.js](https://nodejs.org), [Express](https://expressjs.com), [React](https://reactjs.org)) behind turning an idea into an app.
+Since we need to cover a lot of ground to get from start to finish, this is going to be my first multi-part series...
 Here are the currently planned sections:

 - Ideation (you are here)
 - UI, UX and client-side concerns